 New and emerging journals, including open access titles, may not have had time to appear on ranking or other lists.

-= average number of times an article, from a journal published in the last 2 years, has been cited in the JCR year.
+= average number of times articles from a journal, published in the last 2 years, have been cited in the JCR year

 This well known journal metric uses citation data from the Web of Science Core Collection.
-The 5-year Impact factor is also available.
-Compare sources within a subject category, e.g. Psychology.
+Use it for the latest JIF data.

 Researchers are often encouraged to publish in, and read, journals with high impact factors, to enhance their research profile and awareness.

-Publish or Perish - merge this data with that from Web of Science and Scopus, then deduplicate results
+Publish or Perish - merge this data with that from Web of Science and SJR, then remove duplicate results.

 SCImago Journal Rank (SJR) demonstrates journal rankings or prestige, based on Scopus data.
 SJR normalises for differences in citation behaviour between different subjects.
 Subject field, quality, and reputation of the journal have a direct effect on the value of a citation.

 = average number of citations per document by total journal citations within a 3-year period, in a subject category, while assigning higher value to citations from more prestigious journals.

 Note: The SJR may change for current and previous years when extra journal content is added to Scopus.

 Field Weighted Citation Impact (FWCI) shows how well cited an article is, when compared to similar articles in the same discipline, publication year or output type.
 FWCI takes into account the differences in research behaviour across disciplines.
 It is particularly valuable for cross-disciplinary research.
 Citations received up to 3 complete calendar years after publication are considered.